 The wisdom teeth (third molars) are located in the back of the mouth, and they generally erupt, or become visible, between the ages of 17 and 25.
 There are usually four wisdom teeth, two on the upper jaw and two on the lower, but some people only have one or two, and some individuals have none.
 Not everyone needs to have these teeth removed, but in many cases there are benefits to having them extracted even if there is sufficient room in the mouth to house them.
 Impacted wisdom teeth are common.
 This is when the teeth lack room to fit comfortably within the jaw, grow at an angle rather than straight up, or otherwise become trapped and never erupt.
 Each of these situations can be the cause of discomfort, damage, and bite alignment issues.
-Our experienced cosmetic dentist, Dr. Donian Shen, can remove your wisdom teeth, helping to alleviate these concerns or prevent them from happening entirely.
+Dr. Donian Shen, our experienced dentist in Mountain View, can remove your wisdom teeth, helping to alleviate these concerns or prevent them from happening entirely.

 Wisdom teeth removal generally requires local or general anesthesia, depending on the complexity of your treatment.
 If dental procedures give you anxiety, we offer sedation dentistry options to help make you feel more comfortable.
 Once the procedure is complete, you can generally return home the same day.
 You may experience some bleeding, bruising, and swelling, which is normal.
 These effects should subside quickly.
 You can use cold compresses to help minimize pain and swelling, and we will prescribe medication to help relieve discomfort.
 Dr. Shen will review the instructions for recovery with you, which include what you can and cannot eat and drink while healing, as well as how to care for the treated area.